 When disasters devastate the landscape and force families far from home, it can be hard to access safe, clean water.

-By providing families with water containers and purification equipment, safe drinking water becomes one less thing to worry about.
+By providing families with water containers and water filters, safe drinking water becomes one less thing to worry about.

 Family meals help to provide the framework of everyday life.

 By providing cooking sets, containing a range of sturdy utensils, families can spend quality time together.
 They can eat meals that provide normality and nourishment.

 In countries where insect-borne diseases are common, our mosquito nets are a simple and effective way to keep families safe.

 Coated with insecticide, the mosquito nets offer an extra layer of protection by killing insects on and around the net.

 The way in which we deliver emergency shelter and support has changed and evolved over the years.
 It varies with every disaster and often doesn’t involve the box anymore.